D-Star-AI/minDB/README.md

 Recall and latency are measured using a `top_k` of 20.
 For minDB, we used a `preliminary_top_k` of 200.

-Memory usage for minDB is the size of the faiss index.
+Memory usage for minDB is the size of the Faiss index.

 ChromaDB uses an HNSW index.
 The memory usage, in bytes per vector, for an HNSW index is `(d * 4 + M * 2 * 4)` where `d` is the dimensionality of the indexed vectors and `M` is the number of edges per node in the constructed graph.
 Chroma uses 16 for `M`, and the vector dimension used in this example is 768.
 The dataset used in this example has 57,638 vectors, giving a result of `(768 * 4 + 16 * 2 * 4) * 57638`.